 Who are you?
 I find you changing every year – both for good and bad.
 A few years back you were a spontaneous, funny, silly girl who wouldn’t think much before trying anything new.
 You were quirky, carefree and never bothered much about things around you.
 You were a girl of action who would never think twice about the consequences of her decisions.
 You were quick to make friends and even quicker to let them go if they didn’t fit in your world.
 You made mistakes but never repented much.
 Guess 20’s was the age to be free-spirited, casual and bold.
 You were all that and much more.

-As you stepped into the third decade of your life you changed a lot.
+As you stepped into the fourth decade of your life you changed a lot.
 Your spontaneity changed to thoughtfulness.
 You became perceptive and would think twice before taking any important decision.
 Sometimes you seemed to be over-thinking too.
 You turned choosy and afraid to make new friends.
 You were, in fact, very happy with the wall you created around your self.
 You became wise but also very selective about whom you allowed to enter in your world and whom you would let go.
 I believe, 30’s totally turned your view of the world.

 Between 20s to 30s a lot changed in your life.
 You got married and even entered into motherhood.
 Among new people in a new city and a completely new environment, you did manage to gain a new identity.
 You learnt to become more cautious with the newer responsibilities.
 You also became more patient, sensitive and more adept in dealing with human emotions.
 Guess, what the people of your age couldn’t teach you, the tiny humans of your life did and you certainly became more calm and mature with time.